 Research done by my colleagues at Microsoft Research show that when given the choice to manipulate data visualizations on touch interfaces, users prefer interacting directly with the data (chart or plot areas) as opposed to manipulating related UI controls, no matter how well mapped (ribbon or context menu).
 Additionally, we retain more information from things we directly manipulate by touch.

 So how might this look applied to interaction design?
 Let’s look at Steven Pinker’s four principles for language acquisition in his work on Learnability Theory.
-To learn language, humans need:
+To learn a language, humans need:

 A class of languages.
 One of them is the “target” language, to be attained by the learner, but the learner does not, of course, know which it is.
 In the case of children, the class of languages would consist of the existing and possible human languages; the target language is the one spoken in their community.